emqx/blog/en/202003/emqx-authentication-1-mqtt-connection-authentication-based-on-mysql.md

 ### Test

-Once ready, only devices that have passed authentication verification can successfully connect to EMQ X:
+Once ready, only devices that have passed authentication verification can successfully connect to EMQX:

 1. Connect with the correct username and password,  subscribe to the topic, and the connection will succeed: